Diffusion and superdiffusion from hydrodynamic projections

-We are looking for a natural space of quadratically extensive conserved charges for $\hi H$, equivalently linearly extensive charges for $\whi H$ (as per the general definition \eqref{chargeincl}).
-Following the explanation in the paragraph after Eq.~\eqref{bounhp}, one can use the one-parameter group of time-evolution $\tau_t$ in order to generate such charges: the sequence $\int_{-n}^n \dd t\,\tau_t \la a$ is linearly extensive for $\whi H$ because its support in time grows linearly.
-However, this is not so useful, as it requires an explicit evaluation of time-integrated correlation functions as in \eqref{Onsa}, which is a difficult problem.
-Instead, we use the general construction and consider charges which are linearly extensive for $\whi H$ (quadratically for $\hi H$) because of a linear growth in {\em space}.
-Certainly, because of Point 3 (for $\whi H$), they still must be invariant under time translation, hence these must be conserved charges.
+We are looking for a natural space of quadratically or fractionally extensive conserved charges for $\hi H$, as per the general definitions Points $1',\,2',\,3'$, or Points $1^{(u)},\,2^{(u)},\,3^{(u)}$ with $u\in(1,2)$.
+Quadratically extensive charges for $\hi H$ are linearly extensive for $\whi H$, and with linear extensivity in time, the sequences of time integrals $\int_{-n}^n \dd t\,\tau_t \la a$ for $\la a\in\hi V$ (as in \eqref{simpleext}), are examples.
+However these do not immediately lead to new results.
+Instead, we use the general construction and consider charges which are linearly extensive for $\whi H$ because of a linear growth in {\em space}.
+Certainly, because of Point $3'$, they still must be invariant under time translation, hence these must be conserved charges.